Sustainability

 Activities to Conserve Water

 The Sapporo Group supports activities to protect water resources in Miyagi Prefecture’s Shichikashuku Town.
 Since 2009, Group employees and their families have participated in a variety of activities, such as rice cultivation with farming methods that use fewer agrochemicals.
-Shichikashuku is the source of the water used for brewing beer at Sapporo Breweries’ Sendai Plant.
-Since 2009, Group employees have participated together with the Shichigashuku Genryumai Network in rice-planting and harvesting activities as a way to interact with local communities.
+Shichikashuku is the source of the raw material water at Sapporo Breweries’ Sendai factory.
+Since 2009, Group employees have participated together with the Shichikashuku Genryumai Network in rice-planting and harvesting activities as a way to interact with local communities.